Zero6992/chatGPT-discord-bot/README.md

 > ⭐️ If this repo helps you, a star is the biggest support for me and also helps you stay up-to-date
 ---
 > **Warning**
-> #### 2022-12-15 Update: Cloudflare are currently preventing the bot from receiving any further messages, so I am considering using the official GPT-3 API until this chaos about cat catching mice ends
+> #### 2022-12-15 Update: Cloudflare are currently preventing the bot from receiving any further messages, so the bot is using the official GPT-3 API until this chaos about cat catching mice ends
 >
-> OpenAI added Cloudflare protections to their API in 2022-12-12, there are some differences in using it on server and desktop environment
+> 2022-12-12 Update: OpenAI added Cloudflare protections to their API in ChatGPT, there are some differences in using it on server and desktop environment

 ## Features